1Dragoon/psgen2_hax/psgen2_savenei.md

 #### Keeping Nei

 Notice I don't call it resurrection.
 This is mainly because the game's behavior doesn't really change after this point.
 You can simply clone her like usual, that's really it.
 No additional story elements or cutscenes happen that I've (yet) seen.
 The end result is the game simply doesn't flip her "usable character" bit to remove her, and the clone labs don't talk about cells being degraded.
+I've seen comments that Nei has some kind of special ending, but that doesn't appear to be so.
+The only real difference is that in the ending sequence, Nei has a graphic along with the rest, just before Eusis, but this appears regardless of whether you save her the legitimate way or you "cheat" by simply turning on her presence bit -- it's all the same.

-It's worth noting that the Nei points may have more use in the game.
+It's worth noting that, although unlikely, the Nei points may have more use in the game.
 Although the first 19 points are entirely optional and can be missed, there is a 20th point issued after the anime cutscene while AMeDAS is blowing up.
 It doesn't appear to be used for anything by this point, and having only 18 points before Neifirst does not allow you to keep Nei either.

 The game has some items in it with an unknown purpose and no obvious means of obtaining them.
 Take for example the Land Master, Ice Digger, and Atlas.
 They could just be remnants from PSGEN1, which the developers likely used as a starting point to develop this game, and perhaps they simply forgot to remove these items?
 Some items, like the Animal Claw, are issued after the battle with Neifirst, so maybe these items see something similar?
 Anybody's guess at this point.
+Although I can't see any string mention for them (aside from one Dezorian in Ryuon mentioning the ice digger when you wear the magic hat) ultimately I'm working from a translation that has some known broken and/or missing text.